LizzyMaybeDev/Introduction-to-modding-mc/README.md

  [**MiniInfo**](https://www.youtube.com/watch?v=9OwPMxBzQog "Download MiniInfo") | Simple mod to display FPS, CPS, and ping by Aycy.
  [**ResourcePackDisplay**](https://github.com/1fxe/Resource-Pack-Display/releases/ "Download RPD") | (Not to be confused with Resourcepack Manager) Display current pack, the mod also has the /rpd random command to randomly choose a pack from your packs folder with detection for incompatible and duplicate packs.
  [**OnHitParticles**](https://www.youtube.com/watch?v=0PPR_t-qyfw "Download OHP") | A mod to change what particles are shown when you hit someone with great customizability by Aycy.
- [**Damage Tint**](https://github.com/Qalcyo/DamageTint/releases/latest "Download Damage Tint") | A mod change the damage tint when you hit someone by Qalcyo, original idea by Aycy
+ [**Damage Tint**](https://github.com/W-OVERFLOW/DamageTint/releases/latest "Download Damage Tint") | A mod change the damage tint when you hit someone by W-OVERFLOW, original idea by Aycy
  [**Block Overlay**](https://hypixel.net/threads/forge-1-8-9-block-overlay-v4-0-3.1417995/ "Download Block Overlay") | A mod to change the block outline when you hover over blocks with complete customizability over the outline and a very nice unique GUI with live preview.
 Most people use the old powns continuation of the mod but the original mod has been updated.
  [**DJPerspectiveMod**](https://github.com/DJtheRedstoner/PerspectiveModv4 "Download Perspectivemod") | A remake of canalex's perspective mod with bugfixes. **BANNABLE ON HYPIXEL**
  [**Quickplay**](https://hypixel.net/threads/forge-quickplay-v2-0-4-quickly-join-games-on-the-network.1317410/ "Download Quickplay") | A mod to quickly join hypixel games & sort them to keybinds.